ibm-cloud-docs/watsonxdata/querying-data-ai-loc.md

 {:pre: .pre}
 {:video: .video}

-# Installing and configuring the MCP server
+# Installing and configuring the local MCP server
-{: #querying-data-ai-inm}
+{: #querying-data-ai-loc}

-You must install and configure the MCP server on your local computer.
+You must install and configure the local MCP server on your local computer.

 ## System requirements
-{: #squerying-data-ai-sq}
+{: #querying-loc-1}

 **Software prerequisites**
-{: #squerying-data-ai-sp}
+{: #querying-loc-2}

 Before you begin, ensure that your system meets the following requirements: